Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Introduction

 The problem can theoretically be solved using composite state approaches~\cite{wagner2015subdimensional,standley2010finding}, in which planning selects between team actions, each simultaneously specifying an action for all agents at once.
 However, this approach quickly suffers from the curse of dimensionality, as the difficulty of planning increases exponentially with the number of agents, making planning intractable for even relatively small problems.

 The decoupled approach~\cite{solovey2016finding,sigurdson2018multi,okumura2023offline,okumura2022priority,andreychuk2022multi,andreychuk2021improving,ma2019searching} mitigates this challenge by planning each agent in sequence and resolving conflicts among paths by enforcing constraints and replanning.
-However, incorporating the team communication constraint would require considerable algorithmic modifications to these planners, especially when neighbors of agents change as navigating from start and goal configurations (Fig.~\ref{fig:Intro}b), preventing agents from consistently following a single leader.
+However, incorporating the team communication constraint would require considerable algorithmic modifications to these planners, especially when an agents local neighbors must change between the start and goal configurations, as in Figure~\ref{fig:Intro}b.

 Another approach is \textit{platooning leader-follower}~\cite{huang2019platoon,shojaei2019tracking,qian2016mpcautonomousvehicles,gao2019multilane} that handles the communication constraint by selecting a leader that has no communication constraint and others act as followers, who plan so as to maintain communication with the agent that planned before them.
 However, establishing a fixed planning order for the leader agent can result in issues during planning.
-These issues include the follower agents finding no action to follow the leader within the communication range or becoming stuck once the leader reaches its goal (Fig.~\ref{fig:Intro}a), or the team needing to spread out for the followers to reach their goals while maintaining the communication constraint (Fig.~\ref{fig:Intro}b).
+These issues include the follower agents finding no action to follow the leader within the communication range or becoming stuck once the leader reaches its goal (Figure~\ref{fig:Intro}a), or the team needing to spread out for the followers to reach their goals while maintaining the communication constraint (Figure~\ref{fig:Intro}b).

 To address these challenges, this work proposes a novel planning algorithm for solving \malcr, ensuring a connected communication channel in the team at any time from start to goal positions.
 Our planning algorithm integrates two techniques: \apg{}, which extends agents' paths across multiple expansions as the agents' progress stalls or they encounter conflicts; and \textit{dynamic leading}, which allows a new agent to assume the leader role if expanding via the current leader cannot make progress, enabling further expansion of each single-agent trajectory.